nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/webengine-jax-rs/webengine-tutorials.md

 ---
 In this section we will go deeper into WebEngine model by proposing 5 samples on how to use common WebEngine concepts.

-To install the sample modules you need to download the [compiled JAR]({{file name='examples.zip'}}) and copy them to the `$NUXEO_HOME/nxserver/bundles` directory.
+To install the sample modules you need to download the compiled JAR rom our Maven repository:  https://maven.nuxeo.org/nexus/index.html#nexus-search;gav~~nuxeo-webengine-samples*~~~, and copy them to the `$NUXEO_HOME/nxserver/bundles` directory.

-To correctly understand the tutorials you need to look into all .java and .ftl files you find in the corresponding sample modules.
-Each sample is well documented in the corresponding classes using java docs.
+To correctly understand the tutorials you need to look into all .groovy, .xml, and .ftl files you find in the corresponding [sample modules]({{file name='examples.zip'}}).

-You should download the binaries and sources (https://maven.nuxeo.org/nexus/index.html#nexus-search;gav~~nuxeo-webengine-samples*~~~) from our Maven repository.

 ##### [Tutorial 1]({{page page='hello-world'}}) - Hello World.